maximebf/atomik/docs/views.md

 	    </body>
     </html>

-## Helpers

-When creating your views, you'll often need to execute the same piece of logic many time.
-Formating a date for example.
-An helper is exactly that: a function that you can reuse in your views.

-### Creating helpers

-Helpers in Atomik are stored in *app/helpers*.
-For example, a `format_date()` helper would be stored in *app/helpers/format\_date.php*.
-The helpers directory can be changed using *atomik.dirs.helpers*.

-You can then define your helper in two ways: as a function or as a class.
-If you're using a function, just create one with the same name as the helper.

-You can also use a class which can be pretty useful for more complex cases.
-The class name is a camel case version (ie. without any underscores or spaces, all words starting with an upper case) of the helper name suffixed with *Helper*.
-In our example, it would be `FormatDateHelper`.
-This class also needs to have a method named like the helper name but in camel case and starting with a lower case.
-In this case, it would be `formatDate()`.

-    // function

-    function format_date($date)
-    {
-	    // do the formating
-	    return $date;
-    }

-    // class

-    class FormatDateHelper
-    {
-	    public function formatDate($date)
-	    {
-		    // do the formating
-		    return $date;
-	    }
-    }

-### Using helpers

-Helpers are callable from any file that is being rendered.
-That is to say views, layouts or any file rendered using `Atomik::renderFile`.
-They are accessible as methods of $this.
-Helpers are automatically loaded.

-Helpers are also available in the same way from actions.

-    <span class="date"><?php echo $this->format_date('01-01-2009') ?></span>

 ## Layout

 It is common in websites that all pages share the same layout.
 Atomik allows you to define